Battle of Curupayty: Aftermath

-The Allied offensive was halted for ten months, until July 1867.
-Cholera outbreaks struck the area in March 1866 and September 1867.
+The Paraguayan victory at Curupayty had a significant impact on the political landscape of the war.
+The unexpected defeat led to tensions among the members of the Triple Alliance and calls for the replacement of the Brazilian commander, Marshal Osório.
 Open revolt against the war started in Argentina by January 1867, forcing President Mitre to send "The Army of Pacification" of 4,000 under Paunero's command.
 Disturbances in Uruguay forced the recall of general Flores, who was subsequently assassinated.